tim2000s/Boost-master-v3/README.md

     UAMBoost Bolus Scale:   Multiply the initial UAMBoost bolus by this amount.
 0 will disable UAMBoost.

     UAMBoost maxBolus:      maxBolus to use for UAMBoost.
 0 will use maxSMBBasalMinutes or maxUAMSMBBasalMinutes.

-    COB Proximity:          UAMBoost will only operate when there are no COB or COB within close proximity.
-This setting will allow UAMBoost with COB is the COB entry was this more than this many minutes ago.

 ISFBoost:
     ISFBoost maxBolus:    maxBolus to use for ISFBoost.
 0 will use maxSMBBasalMinutes or maxUAMSMBBasalMinutes.